Updates in Hospice and Palliative Medicine and Intensive Physician Board Review Course

 - Demonstrate effective communication techniques with patients in the advanced stages of cancer or debilitating disease and provide quality end-of-life care (knowledge, competence, performance, patient outcomes);

 - Identify non-cancer conditions needing palliative care (knowledge, competence).

-This course has been designated by The University of Texas MD Anderson Cancer Center for 11.25 AMA PRA Category 1 Credits™ in medical ethics and/or professional responsibility.
+The sessions marked with “*” have been designated by The University of Texas MD Anderson Cancer Center for 10.75 AMA PRACategory 1 Credits™ in medical ethics and/or professional responsibility.

 CME Certificates and Attendance Verification Certificates

-Certificates awarding AMA PRA Category 1 CreditTM or certificates documenting attendance will be distributed to participants as they depart the conference.
-To obtain a CME certificate, physicians must submit a completed evaluation questionnaire and a CME verification form.
-Upon request, a record of attendance (certificate) will be provided on-site to other health care professionals for requesting credits in accordance with state nursing boards, specialty societies or other professional associations.
+Certificates awarding AMA PRA Category 1 Credits™ or certificates documenting attendance will be distributed to participants when an individual departs the conference.
+To obtain a CME certificate, physicians must submit a completed evaluation questionnaire and a CME Verification Form.
+Upon receipt, a record of attendance (certificate) will be provided on-site to other health care professionals for requesting credits in accordance with state nursing boards, specialty societies, or other professional associations.